apertus-open-source-cinema/opencine/Readme.txt

  - All source code should be placed into "Source" folder.
 Preliminary content (subject to change):

-	"OpenCine" - project which will contain Qt code for GUI and processing logic "CinemaDNGDecoder" - dummy project at the moment, plugin, will be implemented if no already available solution is found to decode CinemaDNG (e.g. FFmpeg or similar)
+	"OpenCine" - project which will contain Qt code for GUI and processing logic (obsolete atm!)"CinemaDNGDecoder" - dummy project at the moment, plugin, will be implemented if no already available solution is found to decode CinemaDNG (e.g. FFmpeg or similar)

  - CMake will be used for most projects to simplify building on different platforms